-Brannon and her husband, Wade, have been married for 13 years and have three biological children.
-Currently a stay-at-home mom, Brannon is an active member of First Baptist Church Knoxville where she and Wade lead a small group for young adults.
-After spending some time caring for abandoned babies during a mission trip to South Africa a few years ago, Brannon became interested in finding ways to support foster care and adoption.
+Brannon and her husband, Wade, have been married for 15 years and have three biological children.
+Currently a stay-at-home mom, Brannon is an active member of First Baptist Church Knoxville.
+After spending some time caring for abandoned babies during a mission trip to South Africa in 2015, Brannon became interested in finding ways to support foster care and adoption.
 She is excited to volunteer for KAFCAM and support families in their foster/adoption journey.

 I am blessed to have been married to my best friend since 1998, and we